UIC-ESLAS/Dilithium-Multi-Moduli/readme.md

 # output in benchmarks.txt

 # 2. Benchmark the schemes with the XKCP implementation (Table 5):
 # Manually modify "KECCAK=1" to "KECCAK=0" in benchmarks.py
 python3 benchmarks.py
 # output in benchmarks.txt

 # 3. Benchmark the arithmetic with the proposed Keccak implementation (Table 2,3,4):
 python3 poly_benchmarks.py
+# output in poly_benchmarks.txt

-# 4. Benchmark the arithmetic with the XKCP implementation:
+# 4. Benchmark the arithmetic with the XKCP implementation (Table 2,3,4):
 # Manually modify "KECCAK=1" to "KECCAK=0" in poly_benchmarks.py
 python3 poly_benchmarks.py
+# output in poly_benchmarks.txt
 ```

 In case separate, manual testing is required, the binaries for a scheme can be build using